urdarinda/testgg/README.md

 ```markdown
 fixes #1
 ```
 if you want your PR to be approved.
-The correct formatting should be self learned.
+The correct formatting should be followed.
 We won't help you there.

 If you don't know what the above means , just keep reading ... you'll get there.